Legellon/Legellon/README.md

-My name is Nikita Rehemäe....
+My name is Nikita Rehemäe...

+I have a passion for backend and system development with a high level of performance, actively learning something in these scopes.

 ### I'm used to and usually work with: